Rugbyman21/code-review/README.md

 ## Description

 _The user can place an order of pizza and the toppings that they want on the pizza.
-Then it will total up the cost of the topping and how many pizza's the user chooses._
+Then it will total up the cost of the toppings and how many number of pizzas the user chooses._

 ## Setup